About our Founder

 I've also been fortunate to share my story and journey of founding CFHK with others through public speaking engagements at conferences, schools, events, etc. as well as at card-making events.

 I look forward to expanding CFHK and continuing to help as many kids as possible.
 Thank you to everyone who supports CFHK.
+The CFHK board and I have exciting plans ahead for expanding CFHK over the next few years.
+We appreciate the continued support!

 *Jen is now a student at The George Washington University in D.C.
 She continues to oversee CFHK operations.